by Kathy Clarkson and Anton Mei Brandt

 [KC]: Told you.
 Supervillain.

 [AMB]: The “why?” question that’s cut short in this scene is most certainly “why do you know all this?” or perhaps “why’s that?”
 In any case, Kodai is dumbstruck by the accuracy of this alien leader.
-Speaking of which, what Zordar refers to with “what you’ve done with your ship” isn’t incorrect.
+And what Zordar refers to with “what you’ve done with your ship” isn’t incorrect either.
 Yamato has killed people, partaken in the destruction of planets and helped bring the universe closer to ruin.
 All for the sake of their small backwater planet.
 Hearing this laid out so coldly must surely strike a chord with Kodai.

 [KC]: Zordar knows everything about him, including psychologically.
 Because of the supervillain thing.